 Spasticity is a post-stroke condition that involves stiff, tight muscles.
 It occurs when the brain cannot properly communicate with the affected muscles due to the neurological damage from stroke.

-7. The stages of grief could be a good sign
+6. The stages of grief could be a good sign

-Negative emotions are often viewed as a bad thing.
-But when it comes to stroke recovery, the stages of grief often need to be experienced – at least for some time.
+There are 5 stages of grief after stroke that often occur.
+Two of these stages include anger and depression.
+While negative emotions are often viewed as a bad thing, when it comes to stroke recovery, they may be a sign of progress.
+Each of the stages of grief often need to be experienced before emotional recovery is achieved.
 The only way out is through.

 Tips to Boost Recovery After Stroke